driessenslucas/researchproject/Thesis.md

 #### Reward Function and Termination Conditions

 In the context of maze navigation, designing an effective reward function is the bread and butter of any reinforcement learning task.
-The reward function guides the agent's behavior by providing feedback on its actions, encouraging desirable behaviors and discouraging undesirable ones.
+The reward function guides the agent's behavior by providing feedback on its actions, encouraging desirable behaviors, and discouraging undesirable ones.
 The reward function in RCMazeEnv is designed to promote efficient navigation towards the goal while avoiding collisions and revisiting previously explored positions.

 ##### Reward Function Components